- Being the youngest person ever to work for his hometown newspaper (age 17) and later to be the editor-in-chief of a Boston newspaper (age 23)

 - Moving more than 10,000 miles to a country where he did not know the language at all and successfully learning an entirely-new industry (online marketing) on a global scale (age 28)

 - Becoming Manager of Digital Marketing and Communications for a worldwide marketing and PR firm, working with clients across a wide range of sectors and industries in the United States, Europe, and the Middle East while building and marketing his own websites (age 30)

 - Getting promoted to Director of SEO & Digital Marketing (age 32) and then to Senior Director (age 33)

-If you want to hear the stories, you’ll need to check out my site here and my inbound-marketing one (my thoughts anywhere do not necessarily reflect the opinions of The Cline Group).
+If you want to hear the stories, follow my site’s RSS feed and my social-media profiles!
+(Note: My thoughts anywhere do not necessarily reflect the opinions of The Cline Group.)